jonpitch/jonpitch.github.io/_posts/2013-06-12-android-listview-optimization.md

 }
 {% endhighlight %}

-<em>findViewById()</em> can be very expensive, especially if you have to perform it multiple times.
-As you scroll through a large ListView, this can be a large performance hit.
-If we only perform the <em>findViewById()</em> once and associate it with the convertView, on subsequent rendering of that ListView item we won't have to perform the <em>findViewById()</em>.
-Everyone wins, especially your users who don't have to put up with laggy ListViews.
+`findViewById()` can be very expensive, especially if you have to perform it multiple times.
+As you scroll through a large `ListView`, this can be a large performance hit.
+If we only perform the `findViewById()` once and associate it with the `convertView`, on subsequent rendering of that `ListView` item we won't have to perform the `findViewById()`.
+Everyone wins, especially your users who don't have to put up with laggy `ListView`s.